Corporate Plan2024–25

 External cooperation is critical to ensure the AEC continues to succeed in an evolving environment, delivering safe and effective elections into the future.

-We partner with a range of public and private entities to deliver Australian electoral events.
+We partner with a range of public and private entities to conduct Australian electoral events.
 We also foster collaborations and help others.

-To meet the enormous task of conducting a federal election, in all its scale and complexity, the AEC works with many Australian Government agencies, state, territory, local government jurisdictions and external suppliers.
-Partners helping us deliver increasingly intricate voting options in a safe and secure environment include:
+To deliver a federal election, in all its scale and complexity, we work with many Australian Government agencies, as well as state, territory and local government jurisdictions and external suppliers.
+Partners who help us deliver increasingly intricate voting options in a safe and secure environment include:

-• Commonwealth, state and territory agencies, sharing data and improving the quality of the electoral roll
+• Commonwealth, state and territory agencies – sharing data, improving the quality of the electoral roll and utilising staffing resources in line with the APS Workforce Strategy 2025

-• Services Australia, helping with remote voter services, expanding enrolment services, and call centre assistance
+• Services Australia – helping with voter services, expanding enrolment services, and call centre assistance

 • the Australian Federal Police, assessing suspected breaches of criminal offences of the Electoral Act and state and territory police forces

-• the Department of Health, and health departments in different jurisdictions, providing support and advice regarding the AEC’s COVID-safe measures ahead of electoral events
+• the Department of Health and Aged Care and health departments in different jurisdictions – providing support and advice to enable the delivery of voter services to electors in thousands of health and care facilities

-The Electoral Integrity Assurance Taskforce helps safeguard against interference that may impact on the safe delivery of electoral events.
-Potential threats include malicious cyber activity, physical attacks, foreign interference or disinformation about the electoral process.
-The security and integrity of the electoral system are the AEC’s top priorities.
-We lead this taskforce and co-lead its board, guided by other key agencies across government.
+The Electoral Integrity Assurance Taskforce provides coordinated information and advice to the Australian Electoral Commissioner on matters that may compromise the real or perceived integrity of an electoral event.
+This could include malicious cyber activity, physical attacks, foreign interference or the spread of misinformation and disinformation about the electoral process.
+To do this, the taskforce brings together capabilities and expertise across government to assess and address these threats.
+The taskforce ensures information is efficiently referred to relevant agencies, facilitating cooperation and coordination, and enabling agencies to work together to take any appropriate action.
+The security and integrity of the electoral system are our top priorities.
+We lead this taskforce and co-lead its Board, guided by other key agencies across government.

-The future of the electoral operating environment will be shaped, in part, by the AEC’s close relationship with the Department of Finance.
-This partnership helps us contribute, when appropriate, to inform electoral policy and legislative reform.
+The future of the electoral operating environment will be shaped, in part, by our close relationship with the Department of Finance.
+The Department of Finance has policy responsibility for electoral policy and legislation; this partnership helps us contribute, when appropriate, to inform changes to these items.

 Electoral participation and outreach

-The AEC’s priorities include supporting electoral participation for all Australians.
-We seek to engage voters from culturally and linguistically diverse backgrounds, First Nations peoples, people with disability, young people, people experiencing homelessness, and people in prison.
+The AEC supports electoral participation for all Australians.
+We engage with Aboriginal and Torres Strait Islander voters, those from culturally and linguistically diverse backgrounds, people with disability, young people, people experiencing homelessness, and people in prison.

-The AEC delivers a range of electoral information and education programs, including our National Electoral Education Centre in Canberra, and a new innovative electoral exhibition at the Museum of Australian Democracy at Old Parliament House.
+We deliver a range of electoral information and education programs, including our National Electoral Education Centre in Canberra and an innovative electoral exhibition at the Museum of Australian Democracy at Old Parliament House.
 Writs to Referendums: Celebrating Australia’s unique electoral system is an interactive public space showcasing Australia’s democratic and electoral system and the role of the AEC.
+We also provide community education across Australia in the lead-up to an electoral event for people who need additional support to participate and we provide education resources on our website for community groups, stakeholders and others to access and use directly with their communities.

-We work with the Electoral Council of Australia and New Zealand to manage electoral rolls for Commonwealth, state, territory and local government elections.
-In the spirit of mutual cooperation, the council considers contemporary electoral challenges with a view to improving equity of access for all eligible voters.
+We work with the Electoral Council of Australia and New Zealand in our consideration of contemporary electoral challenges, and with our Joint Roll Partners to manage electoral rolls for Commonwealth, state, territory and local government elections.

 Industrial elections and ballots